Your breaker panel is supposed to keep your home safe by guarding against serious electrical problems, such as:

 Many insurance companies will not insure a home with a Federal Pacific Electric (FPE) circuit breaker panel with Stab-Lok circuit breakers.
 In addition, a home with an FPE box can be difficult to sell without replacing the breaker panel.

-To see if you have an FPE breaker panel, check the front cover, which should have the name or logo will be on the front cover.
+To see if you have an FPE breaker panel, check the front cover, which should have the name or logo on the front cover.
 Inside the cover, you’ll find the name Stab-Lok printed near the center or side of the panel.
 The breakers will also have the company’s signature red stripe on the front.

 If you have a Federal Pacific panel or Stab-Lok breakers, please contact a licensed electrician for a replacement.
-A defective breaker that fails to trip when it should puts you and your family in danger.
+A defective breaker that fails to trip when it should puts you and your family or tenants in danger.

-We hope you found this article helpful.
 If you have any questions or want to know how an FPE breaker panel can affect your insurance coverage, please call our office at 877-576-5200.